guillemsarda/react-state-management-with-rxjs/README.md

 To run it you only have to access the root directory and run:

-- `npm i` to install all the dependencies.
+- `npm i` to install all the dependencies*.
 - `npm start` to run the app in the browser.

 Cheers! ✌🏼

 PS: I initially built this with [CodeSandbox](https://codesandbox.io/s/react-state-management-with-behaviorsubject-j3oqbi).

+\* If it throws an error when installing, run `npm i --legacy-peer-deps`, instead.